• Skip to main content

 Contact Us

-Ortiz Law Firm is a national disability law firm specializing in long-term disability appeals, disability insurance lawsuits, and Social Security Disability claims.
-Contact us for a free case review.
+We help with long-term disability appeals, disability insurance lawsuits, and Social Security Disability claims.
+Call for a free case review.

 (888) 321-8131